baligaarun/testToDo/README.md

 # Which tests from the potential scenarios are covered?

-For covered cases, the sceanrio code (SCENARIO_X) from the oeprate.feature file is specified for convenience.
+For covered cases, the scenario code (SCENARIO_X) from the operate.feature file is specified for convenience.

 **1. Create ToDo flow:**